 Bonuses provide a lot of latitude for business management to reward employees for unique performance.
 I’m not as inclined to advocate for them because I believe employees should be satisfied with the agreed compensation as negotiated at hiring for 100% effort.
 But many owners of small business feel compelled to issue bonuses to employees especially during the holidays.

 Bonuses paid to employees should correlate to the particular goals at hand.
 I’m often asked ‘What is an appropriate bonus to pay an employee for a particular project?’
 I always defer to the age old royalties formula which is no more than 15%.
-So if employee earned $3,000 in gross wages during the project period, the maximum bonus should not exceed $450.
+If employee earned $3,000 in gross wages during the project period, the maximum bonus should not exceed $450.
 Remember, it is a range up to 15%, not a requirement.

 Internal Revenue Service Code